kubestellar/kubestellar/docs/content/direct/examples.md

 [multi cluster app dispatcher](https://github.com/project-codeflare/multi-cluster-app-dispatcher) project.

 Install the AppWrapper CRD in the WDS and the WECs.
-Note that due to [this issue](https://github.com/kubestellar/kubestellar/issues/1705) CRDs must be pre-installed on the WDS and on the WECs when using API group filtering.
-For this release of KubeStellar, that pre-installation is required when a WDS has a large number of API resources (such as would be found in a hosting cluster that is OpenShift).

 ```shell
 clusters=(wds2 cluster1 cluster2);